marcomusy/vedo/README.md

 - Interpolate scalar and vectorial fields with Radial Basis Functions and Thin Plate Splines.
 - Add sliders and buttons to interact with the scene and the individual objects.
 - Visualization of tensors.
-- Analysis of Point Clouds:
+- Analysis of Point Clouds
 - Moving Least Squares smoothing of 2D, 3D and 4D clouds
 - Fit lines, planes, spheres and ellipsoids in space
 - Identify outliers in a distribution of points